-Location: Raymond, NH Time Frame: Short-term Goals Addressed: ID Estimated Cost: \$9.6 million Potential Funding Sources: unknown Estimated Jobs: 250-350 Project Description: The project scope includes improving the drainage system on Greene Street, Gentian Street, Meadow Pond Road, and Kings Highway to reduce the ongoing flooding associated with chronic tidal flooding and sea level rise.
-The improvements include new catch basins and gravity drain lines, and the reconstruction of an old sewer pump station to redirect collected water from Meadow Pond.
+Location: Raymond, NH Time Frame: Short-term Goals Addressed: ID

+Estimated Cost: \$9.6 million

+Potential Funding Sources: unknown

+Estimated Jobs: 250-350

 Project Description: This project proposes to develop 341 acres of land for an industrial park, subdivided into 16 five-acre commercial/ industrial lots.
-The project includes the construction of a bridge providing access from Route 27 and using an existing onsite well to help the town with an additional municipal water supply.
+The project includes the construction of a bridge providing access from Route 27 and using an existing on-site well to help the town with an additional municipal water supply.